amaurygonzalez/twinpush/README.md

 twinpush.inbox('846751075481e7481ea236562e6da9ff')
 ```
 ## Inbox Summary
 Obtains a fast summary of the notification inbox associated to the current device alias.
-It offers the total notification count and the unopened notification count. _[twinpush apidoc: inbox summary](https://developers.twinpush.com/developers/api#get-inbox-summary)_.
+It offers the total notification count and the unopened notification count. _[See more](https://developers.twinpush.com/developers/api#get-inbox-summary)_.
 ```ruby
 # for device_id "846751075481e7481ea236562e6da9ff"
 twinpush.inbox_summary('846751075481e7481ea236562e6da9ff')